 In The Nest, the four Plumb siblings have been left a trust fund from their father, which will come due when Melody, the youngest sibling, turns 40.
 The money is in the millions, but naturally the siblings have already mentally spent their shares.
-Melody, an overprotective mother and a Manhattan-hater in a MetroNorth suburb, is relying on The Nest to pay for her twin daughters’ college tuition.
-Jack is counting on The Nest to keep his failing antiques store open, pay off the the secret mortgage on his weekend home, and keep his husband from realizing just how bad Jack’s finances have gotten.
+Melody, an overprotective mother and a Manhattan-hater in a MetroNorth suburb, is relying on The Nest to pay for her twin daughters’ college tuition and pay off the secret credit card she opened in anticipation of the payout.
+Jack is counting on The Nest to keep his failing antiques store open, pay off the the secret mortgage on his weekend home, and keep his husband from realizing exactly how bad Jack’s finances have gotten.

 Bea Plumb is a Manhattan writer in a Manhattan novel, wandering around drinking and half-heartedly writing.
 After early success in a series of short stories and sketches based on Leo’s youthful adventures, she’s been unable to finish her promised sequel for years and has been dropped by her publisher.
 While she isn’t quite under the strain of her brother and sister, she could use her inheritance, too.